Bubble-Protocol/bubble-sdk/README.md

 This indicates it is a file within a directory in the bubble and will derive its access permissions from those of the directory.
 A path extension can have any POSIX-compatible name but only one path extension is permitted in the `file` field.

+See the [Client Library](packages/client/#content-ids) for details on how to construct content ids.